-Immediate Referral to Reflection

-Piercing (nose studs)

-Extreme hairstyles

-Failing to hand over a mobile phone
+Immediate Referral to Reflection Piercing (nose studs) Extreme hairstyles Failing to hand over a mobile phone Truanting Defiance (after limited processing time) Highly disruptive behaviour Swearing Bullying 3 ,

-Truanting

-Persistent Defiance

-Highly disruptive behaviour

-Swearing

-Bullying

-Discriminatory behaviour(s)

-Being verbally abusive to a member of staff

-Threatening other student

-Aggressive behaviour

-Physical assault on another student
+Aggressive behaviour Physical assault on another student Vandalism Vaping/smoking Anything that causes risk --- --

-Vandalism

-Vaping/smoking

-In such instances, Heads of Key Stage and/or senior staff will determine the length of time in REFLECTION after the initial referral.
+In such instances, Heads of School and/or senior staff will determine the length of time in REFLECTION after the initial referral.
 However, the student will spend the rest of their day in it at the very least if referred in this manner.